Concerning copyrights, please contact:

-In this book of short stories, Piret Raud has taken on every little girl’s dream – princesses.
+In this book of short stories, Piret Raud has taken on the dream of many little girls: princesses.
 However, these are no ordinary princesses that live in ordinary castles.
-For example – one finds a backwards-pricess who does everything the wrong way around, and a barking princess, who gets bitten by a flea...
+Instead, one finds a backwards-princess who does everything the wrong way around, a barking princess who gets bitten by a flea...

 This is the story of a married couple living a quarrelsome and lazy life.
 There is something to argue about every day.
 One day, a mysterious old man turns up.
 He gives them three days to come up with three wishes.
 What to wish for?
 A cow that gives sweet milk?
 A tree that bears all the fruits of the world?